fre91/Walmart_M5/docs/Data_Transformation_Pipeline_Medium_Article.md

-# Building a Robust Data Transformation Pipeline for Walmart M5 Forecasting: From Raw Data to Design Matrix
+# Building a Robust Data Transformation Pipeline for Walmart M5 Forecasting: From Raw Data to Feature Engineering

-*How we transformed messy retail data into a machine learning-ready design matrix using Polars and advanced feature engineering techniques*
+*How we transformed messy retail data into a machine learning-ready dataset using Polars, lazy evaluation, and advanced feature engineering techniques*

 ---

 ## Introduction

 In the competitive world of retail forecasting, the quality of your data transformation pipeline can make or break your predictive models.
-This article walks through a comprehensive data transformation pipeline developed for the Walmart M5 forecasting competition, demonstrating how we transformed raw retail data into a sophisticated design matrix ready for machine learning.
+This article walks through a comprehensive data transformation pipeline developed for the Walmart M5 forecasting competition, demonstrating how we transformed raw retail data into a sophisticated feature-rich dataset ready for machine learning.

+We'll explore the `DataPreparation` class that serves as the foundation for all transformations, the power of Polars for efficient data processing, and the sophisticated feature engineering techniques that capture the complex patterns in retail data.

 ## The Challenge: Walmart M5 Dataset